asrithasundar/Poential-Main/README.md

 # One-Dimensional Potential Functions Implementation
-This project implements various one-dimensional potential functions using Python and  plots the potential functions alongside their corresponding analytical and numerical derivatives, providing visual representations that elucidated their relationships.
+This project implements various one-dimensional potential functions using Python and  plots the potential functions alongside their corresponding analytical and numerical derivatives, providing visual representations that elucidated their intricate relationships.

 ## Implemented Potential Functions